XiantongPAN/notebook/video-processing.md

 This camera has two camera lens, for each lens it has 210 degree viewing angle.
 So when we combine the information that the two lens get, we can obtain a 360-degree information around the camera.

 The way to do jointing should also be concerned carefully.
+Because the images taken by different lens will contain some overlap region.
 ## 3. Projection methods

 ### a.
 Equirectangular projection